ax1/a1-server/README.md

 # OPAMP

+Amplify your server powers!

-Simple, performant, async/await web server.
+Simple async/await style web server.
 No need of callback style programming.

 All the basic features in one module, routing, static & dynamic pages, REST services and reverse-proxy.

-Built-in logger, customizable with other loggers without changing a lain in your code.
+Built-in logger, customizable with other loggers without changing a line in your code.

 Can install express/connect middleware or create your own plugins.